 Watch for animal tracks as you walk along the muddy shore above and below the falls.
 Barren-ground caribou migrate nearby in spring and autumn.
 Caribou have also been known to occasionally appear within the park or along the trail from Kugluktuk in summer.

-The barren lands, a general reference to the tundra, are also home to barren-ground grizzly bears.
-Although chances of encountering one are rare, they do frequent this area and caution must be taken.
+The barren lands, a general reference to the tundra, are also home to barren-ground grizzly bears and caution must be taken.
 When camping, store food well away from your tent, pack out all garbage when you leave the park, and keep fire pits clean and free of food.
-For more information on bears, contact the Department of Environment office in Kugluktuk.
+For more information on bears, contact the Department of Environment, Wildlife Office in Kugluktuk.

 No roads lead to Nunavut; our Territory is accessible only by air and sea.